Dash1704/CV/README.md

 #### Fast learner and time management

-Whilst preparing for the Makers Academy I was working full time, therefore I planned my limited free time around my studies.
+While preparing for the Makers Academy I was working full time, therefore I planned my limited free time around my studies.
 As I had limited prior exposure to computer science concepts I wanted to ensure I was absorbing the materials effectively.
 I believe the ever evolving world of software and the need to constantly learn will come as no surprise to me.
 As a police officer I had to regularly learn new laws and keep abreast with any changes to existing legislation myself, often without any offical training delivered.

 #### Creative

 Writing and directing short films for three years at university has nurtured my creativity.
-Working on a wide range of projects in my final year allowed me to contribute to a film from start to finsh or contribute to others already in production.
-In this case, I quickly got up to speed and aligned my goals with the group's to ensure the highest productivity.
+Working on a wide range of projects in my final year allowed me to contribute to a film from start to finsh and to other films already in production.
+In the latter, I quickly got up to speed and aligned my goals with the group's to ensure the highest productivity.
 These skills have encouraged me to think outside of the box when writing code for programs from scratch and seeing possibility for improvement in existing designs.

+#### Teamwork

+Team work in the police and teamwork in Makers.

 ## Work Experience